nasa/astrobee_gds/docs/plan_editor_tab.md

   correctly.
 This happens when the Control Station is first started.
 * Enter a name for the plan and click Save
   - Known bug: error about SWT key 13 when you hit enter instead of clicking Save.
 Ignore the error and continue.
-* Set inertia and operating limits configuration files for the plan by clicking on the plan name in the table and then selecting from the drop-down menus in the lower left corner.
+* Set inertia and operating limits configuration files for the plan by clicking on the plan name in the table and then selecting from the drop-down menus in the `FreeFlyerPlanWidget` in the lower left corner.
+ These menus are populated by `InertiaConfigurations.json` and `OperatingLimitsConfigurations.json` (See [Config Files](docs/config_files.md) for information about the json files.)
 * Add plan elements (see below)
 * When you have finished making the plan, click the Validate button
+  * This button calls `compilePlan()` in `gov.nasa.arc.irg.plan.ui.plancompiler.PlanCompiler`.
-  * The Control Station will check that the plan obeys keep-out and keep-in zones.
+  * `compilePlan()` checks that the plan obeys keep-out and keep-in zones.
-  * For each Segment, the Control Station will compute "waypoints" that the robot's control system needs to in order to execute the trajectory of the Segment
+  * For each Segment, `compilePlan()` computes "waypoints" that the robot's control system needs to in order to execute the trajectory of the Segment
 * When the plan has been validated, go to File -> Save Plan.
 Saving the plan will also validate it, if it is not already validated.